Table Window

 DESIGN Tab

-The Design Tab contains information about the columns that exist in the source relational table.
-This tab has a structure similar to the Design mode of SQL tables.
-The left-hand pane provides a list of all existing column names or fields, their respective Data Types, and whether the Allow Nulls option is enabled for each column.
-The right-hand pane details the column properties of the selected column.
-When creating a Dimension out of relational tables, this Design tab can also be used to define Dimension attributes.
+The Design Tab displays details about the columns in the source relational table.
+Its layout resembles the Design mode of SQL tables.
+On the left side, a pane lists all column names or fields, along with their corresponding Data Types and whether the Allow Nulls option is enabled.
+The right side provides information about the properties of the selected column.
+Additionally, when creating a Dimension from relational tables, this tab can be used to define Dimension attributes.

 DATA Tab

-The Data Tab displays the records contained in the relational table.
-Records can be added or modified through the Data window.
+The Data Tab displays records in the relational table, which can be added or modified through the Data window.

 PROPERTY GRID